paulmackinlay/state-machine/docs/implementation.md

-When events are driven by rich data messages like FIX messages during electronic trading, it can be convenient for the data in the message to be available to the `StateAction` as you may need to extract values from the message in the processing logic.
+When events are driven by rich data messages like FIX messages during electronic trading, it can be convenient for the data in the message to be available to the `StateAction` as you may need to extract values from it in the processing logic.
 To facilitate this, the `StateEvent` allows a generic payload to be set on it which can then be accessed by the `StateAction` when it is being executed.

-Note that the payload of a `StateEvent` is often not needed in which case you can define it as `Void`.
+Note that in many cases the payload of a `StateEvent` is not needed in which case you can define it as `Void`.

 ## TODO